Williamston Community Schools

 Main article: Williamston High School

-Williamston High School was established between 1990 - 1991.
-WHS is currently a 9th - 12th grade school with 632 students.
+Williamston High School finished construction in 1990.
+WHS is currently and has always been a 9th - 12th grade school.
+It currenly has 632 students, the most out of the four buildings.
 In 2019, WHS recived a 98.75% score on the Michigan School Data Overall Index.
 Williamston High School made the top highschools list for Newsweek Magazine for 2012, 2013, and 2014.
 Williamston High School isn't even a mile away from Williamston Middle School.

 A picture of Williamston High School.